 - Car insurance is a legal requirement when you own a vehicle here.
 The bare minimum is third-party cover but try and avoid small claims where possible to protect your no-claims discount.

 - Home insurance will protect your belongings as a renter in Hong Kong.
 Some policies cover your stuff when you’re on holiday; helpful if you travel a lot.

 Need more advice on buying insurance in Hong Kong?
 We’ve got a handy article all about what you need to know right here.

 If you’re a newbie, this should make the whole process of buying and organizing insurance easier.

-I’m moving within Hong Kong or going back home, what do I do?
+I’m moving within Hong Kong or going back home; which are the best moving companies?